Migrant arrests at the U.S. border rose to a 13-month high in September

-The CBP figures show agents made 54,771 apprehensions along the Mexico border last month, the highest total for the month of September since 2006.
+The CBP figures show agents made 54,771 apprehensions along the Mexican border last month, the highest total for the month of September since 2006.
 The figure tallies arrests, not separate individuals, and CBP figures show that the number of repeat crossers — known as the “recidivism rate” — has soared to 37 percent since the expulsion policy started in late March.
-Last year the recidivism rate was 7 percent.
+Last year, the recidivism rate was 7 percent.

 “As economic conditions are worsening in Mexico and the entire Western Hemisphere due to covid, get ready,” said Mark Morgan, CBP’s senior official performing the duties of the acting commissioner, speaking to reporters in Tucson and noting that the overwhelming majority of people trying to enter the country now are doing so for economic reasons.
 “We’re already seeing the numbers increase.”

 During the 2020 fiscal year that ended Sept.
-30, CBP recorded 458,088 arrests and detentions, a 53 percent decline from 2019, when nearly a million migrants were taken into custody during a record surge of Central American families and children crossing the U.S. border.
+30, CBP recorded 458,088 arrests and detentions, a 53 percent decline from 2019, when nearly 1 million migrants were taken into custody during a record surge of Central American families and children crossing the U.S. border.

 Those families typically turned themselves in to border agents after crossing so as to apply for humanitarian protections or file asylum claims.
 Now the majority of border-crossers are once again single Mexican adults, and they are far more likely to try to sneak into the country by hiding in vehicles or trekking through remote desert and mountain areas, a trend that has increased the number of migrants dying while trying to reach the United States.